-On both sites you can easily browse job listings either by country or by type of work, then send a message to the host to discuss details and dates.
+On both sites, you can easily browse job listings either by country or by type of work, then send a message to the host to discuss details and dates.

 B. GET A VISA AND A PAID JOB

 Be sure to consider visa costs and requirements, the cost of living, language barriers and your likelihood to get a job.
 If you have a skill that is in demand in that country, and you can afford daily life there, there’s no reason why you shouldn’t take the risk.

 I currently have a working holiday visa in Australia, and have spent the last three months working in a cafe and bartending on the weekends.
 It took me a month to find a job here in Australia, even after I handed out over 50 resumes.
 But I knew I couldn’t afford to live here without working, so I persevered and now my savings are only increasing.

 Note that in London and in Australia, I didn’t have to overcome a language barrier, and I could afford the cost of living with the wages I was making.

 C. SEASONAL WORK

 These are just a few examples of businesses that hire people for only a few months at a time, and often the job description includes traveling or living abroad.

 Though the pay wasn’t substantial, the company covered our rent, our public transport passes for the city, and our travel expenses when we led trips with the students.
 So I didn’t make lots of money, but I did save a lot considering the exciting lifestyle I was living.

 TIP 3: FIND THE CHEAPEST FLIGHTS

 Fly during off-season, use budget airlines and check flight prices daily on the right websites.
 I have the most success with Skyscanner, though Google Flights and Secret Flying are all good places to find cheap fares.

 Flights at inconvenient times may be more difficult to make but they’re usually cheaper, so take the 6am trip and know that extra $20 will contribute to another flight one day.

 TIP 4: PACK LIGHTLY

 Overpacking makes traveling more difficult and costly.
-Only pack carry-ons when possible, as budget airlines can charge you as much as $50 for a checked bag.
+Only pack carry-ons when possible, as budget airlines can charge you as much as $60 for a checked bag.
 This may not seem like much, but consistently packing less can save you hundreds of dollars in the long run.